Your grain free questions answered

 Share Article

 Grain-free pet food has quickly become a popular choice amongst dog and cat owners in recent years.
 But is grain-free food the right choice for your furry friend?
 And what benefits does it bring?
+Let’s answer those and other questions.

-So, what is grain-free pet food?
+What is grain-free pet food?

 In short, grain-free pet food contains no cereal grains – i.e. wheat, rice, maize or corn.
 Many believe this to be the more natural dog food option.
 After all, our pets’ ancestors are more likely to have hunted live prey than feasted in a field of wheat.